 What is the alternative?
 Let’s take a look at TripAdvisor.
 As of the time of this post, the list of “The 10 Best Restaurants in Dijon” on TripAdvisor includes “Foodies,” “Vauban Cellar,” “It Trattoria,” “Five Guys,” “New School Tacos,” “Starbucks,” “Elmas Kebab du Stade,” “La Cabane à Burger Dijon,” “French Tacos,” “Quick Dijon Gare.”

 Apart from “Vauban Cellar,” which seems to have a rockin’ wine selection and outdoor seating in “Liberation Square,” I find this list puzzling.
 Don’t get me wrong; I enjoy pizza, hamburgers, and tacos like anyone else, and I appreciate them as a refreshing break from French cuisine on occasion.
-But when travelling, my eating philosophy is “When in Rome,” meaning I prefer to eat French food in France.
+But when traveling, my eating philosophy is “When in Rome,” meaning I prefer to eat local cuisine in the country I’m visiting.

 Well, you say, ask, “Have you tried Gault&Millau?”
 Sure, I have.
 I believe Gault&Millau practices the philosophy of the “Friend to all, enemy to none approach.”
 Every restaurant and food joint seems to get some level of “Participation trophy.”
 There are so many listed per toques levels that it is hard to define a selection.